One of the biggest marketing mistakes I’ve seen in my career is the well-repeated saying:

 2. False Consensus Effect

-For example, people who read the New York Times might think 60% of America reads the New York Times, while non-readers might guess that only 10% of Americans are NYT readers.
+False Consensus Effect describes how we think our own behavior and beliefs as more common in the wider world than they actually are.
+For example, people who read the New York Times might think 60% of Americans read the New York Times, while non-readers might guess that only 10% of Americans are NYT readers.

 This effect can be compounded in groups – they can be more optimistic that customers think the way they do because the group’s beliefs seem to (falsely) support this.